vastorigins/vastorigins.github.io/docs/docs-kubernetes/limit-wsl2-resources-kubernetes.md

 You could also use the `wsl --shutdown` method to restart WSL.
 Check if the `vmmem` process still consumes beyond its limit.

-# Troubleshoot
+## Troubleshoot

-If the changes still not reflecting, try restarting your machine and also restart Docker Desktop.
+If the changes still not reflecting, try to restart your machine and also restart Docker Desktop.